jennyrrrrr/Art_Style_Transform/README.md

 https://www.kaggle.com/dimitreoliveira/improving-cyclegan-monet-paintings

-### Methodology
+## Methodology

-In this case, we are transofmring data from domain x (photos) to domain y(stylished paintings). first, we need a distriminator to jude if the generated image belongs to domain y.
+To generate images in certain style, we are transforming data from domain X (photos) to domain Y (styled paintings).

+First, we need a distriminator to jude if the generated image belongs to domain Y.

-using only the discriminator may cause problems like generating images that look like it's a image in domain y, but the generated image may turned out to have nothing in relation with the input image.
+But using only the discriminator may cause problems like generating images that look like it's a image in domain Y, but the generated image may turned out to have nothing in relation with the input image.

-so to avid problem like this, another generater is needed to transform the image from domain y back to image in domain x.

-and we need to make the regenerated input image to be as close as to the original input image.
+So to avid problem like this, another generater is needed to transform the image from domain y back to image in domain X, we need to make the regenerated input image to be as close as to the original input image.

-so we need another cycle gan that do the reverse work.
+So we also need another generator and discriminator to use the generated painting to regenerate image back in domain X.

-To try on a more dramatic and different style from the , I also tried the skechtings from van gogh's paintings.
+And as I noticed that the dataset prsented in the original paper are using data/images that are close to the realistic style.
+Thus I also tried training on a more dramatic and different style of data, I also tried the penciel skeches from Van Gogh's paintings dataset.

-there are two generator and two discriminator.

-In the paper <em>Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks</em> the authors succeeded in training the cycled GAN to generate various art styled paintings.

 <p align="middle">
     <img src="images/model3.png" alt="Screenshot of the app" height="400" />
 </p>
+<figcaption align = "center"> Graphic representation of the Model. </figcaption>

 ### Discriminator